Marvel Entertainment: Public offering and acquisition

 Marvel made an initial public offering of 40% of the stock (ticker symbol NYSE:MRV) on July 15, 1991, giving $40 million from the proceeds to Andrews Group, Marvel's then direct parent corporation within MacAndrews & Forbes Holdings.

-In the early 1990s, Marvel Entertainment Group began expanding through acquisitions and the formation of new divisions.
-Marvel purchased the trading card company Fleer on July 24, 1992.
+In the early 1990s, Marvel began expanding through acquisitions and the formation of new divisions.
+It purchased the trading card company Fleer on July 24, 1992.
 On April 30, 1993, Marvel acquired 46% of ToyBiz, which gave the company the rights to make Marvel toys.
 The Andrews Group named Avi Arad of ToyBiz as the president and CEO of the Marvel Films division.

-In 1993 and 1994, Marvel's holding companies, Marvel Holdings, Inc. and Marvel Parent Holdings, Inc., were formed between Andrews Group and MEG.
+In 1993 and 1994, Marvel's holding companies, Marvel Holdings, Inc. and Marvel Parent Holdings, Inc., were formed between it and Andrews Group.
 The companies issued over half a billion dollars in bonds under the direction of Perelman, which was passed up in dividends to Perelman's group of companies.
 Later on, Marvel and Acclaim Entertainment teamed up to provide a video game license in the early 1990s, which eventually formed into a joint label, Marvel Software in 1994.
 On July 5, 1994, Marvel acquired Panini Group, an Italian sticker-maker, followed by Malibu Comics on November 3 and Heroes World Distribution, a regional distributor to comic-book shops, in December.
 On March 10, 1995, it acquired trading card company SkyBox International with the acquisition being fully completed later in May.

 Marvel's attempt to distribute its products directly led to a decrease in sales and aggravated the losses which Marvel suffered when the comic book bubble popped, the 1994 Major League Baseball strike massacred the profits of the Fleer unit, and Panini, whose revenue depended largely on Disney licensing, was hobbled by poor Disney showings at the box office.
 A minority of dissidents maintain no bubble existed.